MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Methodology

 \end{theorem} \begin{proof} We derive the gradient by aggregating Eqn.~\eqref{eq:sgd2} as,

-From Eqn.~\eqref{eq:pareto3} to Eqn.~\eqref{eq:pareto4}, we use the relation from Eqn.~\eqref{eq:phi}.
 By making $l_k=p(\phi=k)$ (Note that $\sum_kp(\phi=k)=1$), we find that the overall gradient conform with the definition of Pareto optimality in Eqn.~\eqref{eq:pareto2}.
-Therefore, we conclude that our algorithm converges to Pareto optimal. \end{proof}
+Therefore, we conclude that \method converges to Pareto optimal, indicating that it can naturally balance different objectives. \end{proof}